 What is Automatic Gratuity?

-Auto gratuity is a mandatory service fee included in a group's bill that is given directly to the servers attending that table.
-Typically, this tip amounts to 18% of the bill and is only implemented for groups of six or more to guarantee that servers obtain sufficient remuneration for their work.
+Automatic gratuity is a mandatory service charge added to a customer's bill, typically for large parties.
+Unlike voluntary tips, this charge is set by the restaurant and distributed according to the establishment's compensation policy.
+It is commonly calculated as a percentage of the total bill, often ranging between 15% and 20% and is only implemented for groups of six or more to guarantee that servers obtain sufficient remuneration for their work.
 Restaurants typically display this policy on their menus to inform customers prior to billing.

 Is Automatic Gratuity Legal?